fragmadata/cascading.csv/README.md

   .withRecordSeparator('\n');
 ```

-The `CSVFormat` dictates to the [Apache Commons CSV](https://commons.apache.org/proper/commons-csv/) parser how to read
+The `CSVFormat` dictates to the CSV parser how to read input records and write output records.
+Refer to the
-input records and write output records.
+[Commons CSV](https://commons.apache.org/proper/commons-csv/) documentation for the specific `CSVFormat` options provided.

 Given a `CSVFormat`, simply construct a `CsvScheme` instance.